Get Solar Smart

 10. Trust Your Instincts: If something feels off, trust your gut.
 Seek a second opinion or consult with a trusted advisor.

-Remember, scammers often prey on those who want to go solar but lack knowledge.
-Stay informed and protect yourself.
+Remember, companies that aren’t as reliable often target those who are interested in solar but lack knowledge.
+Stay informed and protect yourself!

 When you reach out to a business, you know who's on the other end of the line.
 However, when someone contacts you first, you can't be certain they're telling the truth.